Author's purpose guide for teachers and students.

 Persuasion is commonly also found in…

-• A political speech urging voters to support a particular candidate by presenting arguments for their suitability for the position, their policies, and their record of achievements.
+• A political speech urges voters to support a particular candidate by presenting arguments for their suitability for the position, policies, and record of achievements.

 • An advertisement for a new product that emphasizes its unique features and benefits over competing products, attempting to convince consumers to choose it over alternatives.